The function plotRt creates a plot of the effective reproductive number (Rt) over

 A logical.
 If TRUE, horizontal lines will be drawn around the Rt average line representing the bootstrap confidence interval.

-should be the output of estimateRt
+The main input rData should be the output of estimateRt with the

 time-level reproductive numbers, overall average, range used to calculate that average,